 Overachiever, step parent, nerd and newest member of the Fempire HQ team!
-I am a proud LGBTQI+ advocate, passionate about women’s empowerment and a massive proponent of living your truth.
+A proud LGBTQI+ advocate, passionate about women’s empowerment and a massive proponent of living your truth.
 I am also a trans woman.

-I believe there is nothing more damaging to your performance in both your professional and personal life than lying to yourself about who you are and what you want.
+I believe there is nothing more damaging to your performance.
+Both your professional and personal life than lying to yourself about who you are and what you want.